Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 With excellent moisture-retaining properties, clay pizza stones specifically ensure that your pizzas are crunchy through and through.

-The result: you are left with a deliciously crunchy exterior paired with a soft crust.
+You are left with a deliciously crunchy exterior paired with a soft crust.

 The downsides?